joshuaejs/arista_eos_audit/README.md

 Interface: Management1 *** LLDP neighbor: mgmt0a.lab.local *** LLDP remote port: Ethernet37
 ```
 - check_bgp
-  - feature description: include tests report about the bgp status for all configured vrf
+  - description: include tests report about the bgp status for all configured vrf
   - required eos command: ```show ip bgp summary vrf all | json```
   - test failure conditions: A test fails if a BGP session is not established
   - output example